codac-team/codac/doc/doc/tutorial/index.rst

   ..
 Figure:: img/logos/logo_replit.png
     :align: right

-  In case you encounter difficulties to install Tubex on your computer, an alternative solution is to **try Tubex online** with Repl.it.
+  In case you encounter difficulties to install Codac on your computer, an alternative solution is to **try Codac online** with Repl.it.
 You will find more information on the following page:

   * :ref:`sec-py-project-online`
-  * |logo_youtube| See `the video for using Tubex online <https://www.youtube.com/watch?v=XTpJk4lIwgw>`_.
+  * |logo_youtube| See `the video for using Codac online <https://www.youtube.com/watch?v=XTpJk4lIwgw>`_.

 ------------------------------------------------------